theanine3D/overte-addons/README.md

 ###### KNOWN BUGS:
 - If you manually delete any of the model or materal entities created by this app, you may encounter glitches with duplicate "ghost" models.
 The ghost models usually disappear after a server restart, though.
+- The Nametag button is supposed to toggle the pet's nametag visibility, but for some reason, it will only hide (not show) the nametag.
+To bring the nametag back, press the Respawn button instead.